shahinvaseghi/invpro/production/README_FORMS.md

 # Production Module Forms Documentation

 ## Overview
-This document describes the forms used in the production module for managing personnel, machines, and BOM (Bill of Materials).
+This document describes the forms used in the production module for managing personnel, machines, work lines, and BOM (Bill of Materials).

+**Note**: Personnel (`Person`) and Work Lines (`WorkLine`) are part of the Production module, not Inventory.
+They are used for production workflows and can optionally be referenced in inventory consumption issues.

 ## Form Classes